tchapi/own-private-cloud/README.md

 ## Build all custom images

-Build configuration files first :
+Build configuration files first (_so that environment variables are replaced correctly_):

     ./scripts/build-configuration-files.sh